manups4e/FxEvents/README.md

 Usage examples:

 ## Initialization
-- Encryption key **CANNOT** remain empty or null, you can generate encryption keys, passphrases, passwords online or use the provided serverside command `generagekey` to let the library generate a random passphrase both literal and encrtypted to be copied and stored in a safe place. __PLEASE NOTE__: FXEvents won't store nor save any passkey anywhere for security reasons, do not lose the key or your data won't be recovered.
+- Encryption key **CANNOT** remain empty or null, you can generate encryption keys, passphrases, passwords online or use the provided serverside command `generagekey` to let the library generate a random passphrase both literal and encrtypted to be copied and stored in a safe place. __PLEASE NOTE__: FxEvents won't store nor save any passkey anywhere for security reasons, do not lose the key or your data won't be recovered.
 ```c#
 public class Main : BaseScript
 {